BayraktarLab/feature_reg/README.md

 # Feature based image registrator

-Uses Fast feature finder and Daisy feature descriptor.
+The programs uses `Fast` feature finder and `Daisy` feature descriptor for registration.
+It can align images of different size by padding them with 0 values.
+The image registrator can work with multichannel grayscale TIFFs and TIFFs with multiple z-planes.
 Images must have OME-TIFF XML in their description.

 ## Command line arguments